Basic settings in the Postfix main.cf file

 $mydomain in the main.cf file, as follows:

 myorigin = $mydomain

-The advantage of setting the myorigin this way is that it makes for easier administration at a later date as only one setting (
+myorigin parameter this way allows for easier administration at a later date because only one setting (

-The default looks like this:
+The default looks as follows:

 mydestination = mail.democloud.com, localhost.democloud.com, , localhost

 The default is adequate when you are setting up mail for a single domain.
 However, like with the